docker/docs/ee/ucp/kubernetes/deploy-with-compose.md

 ---
 title: Deploy a Compose-based app to a Kubernetes cluster
 description: Use Docker Enterprise Edition to deploy a Kubernetes workload from a Docker compose.
 keywords: UCP, Docker EE, Kubernetes, Compose
+redirect_from:
+  - /ee/ucp/user/services/deploy-compose-on-kubernetes/
 ui_tabs:
 - version: ucp-3.0
   orlower: false